DonnyZhao/feature-engineering-with-feast-airflow-dbt/README.md

 - The <b>feature services</b> are defined in feature_services.py.
 A feature service is a combination of feature views that have the same entity.
 ML Models will read from a feature service.
 This additional layer in Feast's architecture allows feature views to be reusable in multiple feature services.

-11. Once inside the /feature_repo folder, run `feast apply`.
-This will scan all of the python files for the feature we've defined and deploy all the infrastructure needed in your offline feature store (Snowflake).
-12. We're now going to create our airflow pipeline, but before that, in the /feature_store folder, run the command:
+11. Navigate to the /feature_store folder and run the following command to spin up our feature store:
-    `docker-compose -f docker-compose-feast.yml up`
+    `docker-compose -f docker-compose-feast.yml up --detach`
     - This will spin up a Redis server to act as our online store as well as a Postgres server to act as the a central catalog of all the feature definitions and their related metadata.

+12. Once the services have spun up, navigate to the /feature_repo folder and run the following command to create or feature store:
+    `feast apply`
+    - This will scan all of the python files for the feature we've defined and deploy all the infrastructure needed in your offline feature store (Snowflake).

 #### Orchestrating with Airflow